groboclown/tern-scheduler/README.md

 ## Using Tern

-Let's find out together.
-This section will be filled in as the tool is written.
+Tern Scheduler is primarily a scheduling library ("tern-core") along with additional libraries to help you tie it together into a usable tool.
+This means, as an end user, you'll need to make some decisions about how you want to connect it all up.

+### What Are We Talking About

+Tern uses these terms to describe different aspects of the system:
+* *[data store](#choosing-a-data-store)* - The mechanism for providing persistent data storage.
+* *job* - An activity that the external job execution framework runs.
+* *job execution framework* - An external system that handles running and monitoring discrete units of work, called "jobs".
+If the job framework chains several actions together, then that whole chain of actions are considered a single "job" by Tern.
+* *scheduled job* - A schedule for running a job, either once or on a reoccurring pattern.
+* *task* - A marker for when a specific job should run.
+* *strategy* - Part of the strategy programming pattern; it is a named way to perform a specific kind of action, or to answer a specific question.
+Strategies are stored in a *strategy registration* object, to allow several approaches to the same problem.

 ### Choosing a Data Store

 Tern was designed to allow for different data storage technologies, depending upon your requirements.
 There are some basic, minimal requirements that the technology must provide in order for it to work.
 The biggest one is "atomic, conditional commit" - the store needs to reliably provide some mechanism to set some values on a record if and only if some preconditions on that record are met, and it must do so safely if a different actor tries to perform the same behavior on the same record from anywhere on the network.
-The [datastore documentation](scheduler/src/datastore/README.md) details the requirements and implementation guidelines.
+The [data store documentation](scheduler/src/datastore/README.md) details the requirements and implementation guidelines.

-If you are running with one of the out-of-the-box data stores, you just need to `require` the module and intantiate it according to its instructions (such as providing connection information).
+If you are running with one of the out-of-the-box data stores, you just need to `require` the module and instantiate it according to its instructions (such as providing connection information).
 Right now, those modules are:

 * `tern-scheduler~lib/datastore/memory` - an in-memory data storage which is only useful for local testing.
 It cannot work with multiple instances of the service.